BareBones-RPG/BareBones-RPG.github.io/README.md

 ### Customization Through Attribute Allocation

-Players begin with 8 points to allocate among their attributes, with each attribute having a minimum value of 1.
+Players begin with 10 or 12 points to allocate among their attributes, with each attribute having a minimum value of 1.
 This system provides the freedom to create a character quickly or collaborate with the game master (GM) for a more tailored character.

+### Playable Backgrounds

+Players will provide background information for their playable characters.
+When a situation arises and they engage in a conversation with the referee to convince him or her that their background applies to the roll, the referee can award them a boost for that roll.

+**Example:**
+Player: "My character, Marcus, grew up in the wilderness and learned survival skills from his father, who was a skilled hunter.
+So, when we're tracking this elusive creature through the forest, I think Marcus would have a boost due to having hunter in his background if I follow its tracks."

+Referee: "Hmm, that makes sense.
+Alright, I'll give you a boost on your tracking roll."

 **BareBones Attributes:**